delmic/odemis/doc/develop/plugins.rst

        As long as progress is active, the buttons are disabled.
        If future is cancellable, show a cancel button next to the progress bar.

+    .. py:method:: setAcquisitionInfo(self, text=None, lvl=logging.INFO)

+       Displays information label above progress bar.

+       :param text: text to be displayed.
+If None is passed, the information label will be hidden.
+       :type text: str or None
+       :param lvl: log level, which selects the display colour.
+       :type lvl: int, from logging.*

     .. py:method:: ShowModal()

        Inherited from the standard wx.Dialog.
 It shows the window and prevents from